 Be sure to review the guidelines for preparing a custom model folder before proceeding.
 If any files overlap between the custom model and the environment folders, the model's files will take priority.

 Once a custom model's file contents are assembled, you can test the contents locally for development purposes before uploading it to DataRobot.
-After you create a custom model in the workshop, you can run a testing suite from the Test tab.
+After you create a custom model in the Workshop, you can run a testing suite from the Assemble tab.